What is a citizen service number (‘burgerservicenummer’, BSN)?

 The Citizen Service Number is a personal number that does not contain personal information.
 The ID number includes your date of birth, which poses a risk to data protection.
 The CRIB number is used by the Tax Office of the Caribbean Netherlands.
 The Citizen Service Number allows you to apply for the DigiD login tool and can be used in communication with official authorities in the European Netherlands, which is not possible with the ID and CRIB numbers.

-How should I handle my Citizen Service Number?
+How should I handle my BSN?

 The BSN is your personal number.
 Keep your BSN safe and do not share it with others for no reason.

-Who can use my Citizen Service Number?
+Who can use my BSN?

 What is DigiD?

-Can I use my DigiD anywhere?
+Can I use my DigiD immediately to conduct business online?

 Will I be registered in the Dutch Personal Records Database (BRP)?